netdata/netdata/streaming/README.md

 STREAM [receive from [SLAVE HOSTNAME]:SLAVE IP]: `MESSAGE`.
 Forbidding access."
 ```

-where `MESSAGE` will have one of the following patterns:
+`MESSAGE` will have one of the following patterns:

 - `request without KEY` : The message received is incomplete and the KEY value can be API, hostname, machine GUID.
 - `API key 'VALUE' is not valid GUID`: The UUID received from slave does not have the format defined in RFC 4122(https://tools.ietf.org/html/rfc4122)